1954 United States Capitol shooting

 The nationalists, identified as Lolita Lebrón, Rafael Cancel Miranda, Andres Figueroa Cordero, and Irvin Flores Rodríguez, unfurled a Puerto Rican flag and began shooting at Representatives in the 83rd Congress, who were debating an immigration bill.
 Five Representatives were wounded, one seriously, but all recovered.
-The assailants were arrested, tried and convicted in federal court, and given long sentences, amounting to life imprisonment.
+The assailants were arrested, tried successively in two federal courts and convicted.
+All received long consecutive sentences, amounting to life imprisonment.
 In 1978 and 1979, their sentences were commuted by President Jimmy Carter.
 All four returned to Puerto Rico.

 Background

 Independence movement in Puerto Rico

 The Puerto Rican Nationalist Party was founded on September 17, 1922, by people seeking independence.
 They contended that, as a matter of international law, the 1898 Treaty of Paris, ending the Spanish–American War, could not empower the Spanish to "give" what was no longer theirs, in light of the 1897 Carta de Autonomía (Spanish Charter of Autonomy), whereby the Spanish Empire released Puerto Rico from colonial rule, giving the island sovereignty.
 While the Nationalists and other political parties supported independence, some political parties supported autonomy for the island within a formal relationship with the United States.

 During this period of unrest, the electorate increasingly voted for the People's Democratic Party (PPD), which by 1940 controlled a majority in the legislature.
 It supported the Puerto Rico Federal Relations Act of 1950 by the US Congress, which established Puerto Rico as an Estado Libre Asociado ("Free Associated State"), with some autonomy.
 The people could elect their own governor, from the ruling PPD party; a bicameral legislature was established, and executive functions similar to those of American states were developed.
 The US retained responsibility for defense and foreign treaties.